keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 If you want more information about the generator, it can be found at [KeystoneJS Yeoman Generator](https://github.com/keystonejs/generator-keystone).

-In the guide we'll also be using [Pug](pugjs.org/) for our view templates and [LESS](lesscss.org/) for our CSS templates.
-In your own project you can use any template language you like; see [using other template languages](/#using-other-template-languages) (below) for more information.
+In the guide we'll also be using [Pug](https://pugjs.org/) for our view templates and [LESS](http://lesscss.org/) for our CSS templates.
+In your own project you can use any template language you like; see [using other template languages](#using-other-template-languages) (below) for more information.

 ## Our Setup:

 ### keystone.js start script

 The first place to look is the `keystone.js` file.
-This is the script that will run our keystone website, and is the file we use to set most of the keystone configuration options.
+This is the script that will run our Keystone website, and is the file we use to set most of the Keystone configuration options.

 ```javascript
 var keystone = require('keystone');